TheCompletionsGroup/TCTUserManual/manuscript/AddCheckSheettoTag.md

 1. In the **Create Work Asssignment** dialog box:
     - Enter a **Tag** number
-    - Use the **Check Sheet** drop-down box to select the appropriate Check Sheet.
+    - Use the **Check Sheet** drop-down box to select the appropriate Check Sheet
     ![Create New Work Assignment to Tag](images\CreateWorkAssignment-AddCStoTag.png)

 1. Click **Create**.